Seunlani/Seunlani/README.md

-- 👋 Hi, I’m @Seunlani.
+- 👋 Hi, I’m Oluwaseun Lanigbagbe.
 I'm new in the tech space.
 Data analytics and programming.
-- 👀 I’m interested in game developer and machine learning.
+- 👀 I’m interested in ML and game developing.
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on machine AI and more game development.
+- 💞️ I’m looking to collaborate on ML/AI and more game development.
-- 📫 How to reach me by send am SMS or WhatsApp +2348038779319
+- 📫 How to reach me by email: seunlanigbagbe@yahoo.co.uk
 - ⚡ Fun fact: 😀

 <!---